 Like personal finance or basic kitchen skills, organizing your closet isn’t something that gets taught anymore.
-And since summer is here, now is the perfect time to refresh your drawers and cabinets for a fresh new season.
+Now is the perfect time to refresh your drawers and cabinets for a fresh new season.
 If you’re like most guys, your parents (i.e., your mom) did this for you while you were growing up, sneaking into your bedroom while you were out to collect your shit from off the floor and put it back into your closet and drawers where it belonged.

 Since we’ve been spending more time working from home, we’re getting very well acquainted with our own mess.
 With the uncertain fate of lives, politics, the economy, and so much more hanging in the balance, focusing on something you can control — the clutter in your closet — feels like a rare treat.
 Organizing your closet is an undeniably good use of free time, and will make it easier to find items you’re looking for.

 We consulted a the organizing expert, Jamie Hord, founder of Horderly, for their tips on how to reduce clutter and create an organizational system that will make your life a whole lot easier.

 Note: If organizing seems scary and overwhelming, don’t feel like you need to do the whole thing all at once.
 The process might be cathartic for some, but for others it might feel like it’s a major undertaking.
 It’s perfectly fine to choose just section of your closet and work on that, then move on to the next.

 The first step Horderly recommends doing to getting organized is to do a complete pull-out and sort of your closet

 and dressers.
 “Seeing all of your belongings pulled out and sorted into piles by category will make the next steps to organizing your closet so much easier,” says Hord.
 “It will help you assess how much you have, and how much you can let go of – or help you find a long-lost item!”